Orange-OpenSource/casskop/website/docs/3_configuration_deployment/5_cassandra_configuration.md

 - set the memory request and the memory limit to the same value, so that the pod is in guarantee mode

-> CassKop will automatically compute the env var CASSANDRA_MAX_HEAP which is used to define `-Xms` and `-Xmx` in the
+> CassKop will automatically compute the initial and max heap size from 1/4 of the available defined resources.
-> `/run.sh` docker image script, from 1/4 of container Memory Limit.

 ## Authentication and authorizations